-If you have trouble choosing between chocolate and vanilla — or just like the look of two-toned desserts — then these Brookies (or brownie cookies) are for you!
+If you have trouble choosing between chocolate and vanilla — or just like the look of two-toned desserts — then these Brookies (AKA brownie cookies) are for you!

 The only “extra” work is the time it takes to chill the dough.
 This will ensure that the cookies keep their shape when baking in the oven.
 You then only need to decide how to eat these delicious treats — chocolate first, vanilla first, or right down the middle!